-It’s official, Virgin Atlantic will launch daily nonstop service between London and Tampa International Airport this year.
+It’s official, Virgin Atlantic has launched daily nonstop service between London and Tampa International Airport this year.
 The service will launch November 3, 2022, further cementing the airline’s commitment to its Florida heartland.

 The new year-round Florida service will initially fly four times a week before increasing to daily beginning November 28, complementing the airline’s up to four daily flying to Orlando and double daily flying to Miami.
 This latest addition follows the airline’s launch of direct flights between London and Austin, Texas in May 2022.

 Offering more than 190,000 seats each year, Virgin Atlantic will be the only airline to directly connect the Tampa Bay region with London’s hub airport, London Heathrow.
 The new service will offer easy, seamless connections for customers travelling to and from Virgin Atlantic’s rest of world destinations and their partners’ networks via London Heathrow.

 A booming city, Tampa has seen a 4.2% growth in population between 2018 and 2021 and has a catchment area of five million throughout the Tampa Bay and St Pete and Clearwater area.
 Key industries based in the region include financial services, healthcare and a burgeoning technology sector.
 The region is also the third fastest growing US metro area for entrepreneurs in 2021.